 15. Satin Bowerbird

-The Satin Bowerbird are birds of Australia.
-The adult male has a black head, neck and breast, blue-grey wings, and a tail.
+The Satin Bowerbird is a bird of Australia.
+The adult male has a black head, neck, breast, blue-grey wings, and a tail.
 The back and rump are brown, and the belly is white.

 The female is similar to the male but with brownish plumage.
 The Satin Bowerbird gets its name from its habit of building bowers out of sticks and leaves, which it decorates with blue objects such as berries, flowers, and feathers.
 It also has a satin-like sheen to its plumage.